judyfong/about/README.md

 # About

+Hi!
 My name is Judy Y. Fong.
+So, I'm Judy.
+I really believe in open source, especially in regards to books.
+Therefore, I have made it my mission to make old books available to a wider reading audience, with a focus on Icelandic books first.

+## More about me
+I also work on language technology, a.k.a. natural language processing and artificial intelligence (AI) sometimes with a current focus on financial technology to aid me in my bachelor of arts (BA) in Icelandic as a second language studies and thesis, with a minor in Business administration (Íslenska sem annað mál 120 ECTS aðalgrein með aukagrein í viðskiptafræði).
+I am hoping to finish my hopefully trilingual thesis by December 2024 because I have failed to finish it it in the 2023-2024 school year, a.k.a. the previous two semesters.

-I have a [blog](https://blog.judyyfong.xyz) where I talk about various interests.
+Additionally, I have a [blog](https://blog.judyyfong.xyz) where I talk about various interests.
 My semi-decent [projects are listed here](https://projects.judyyfong.xyz).
 Extremely rough projects can be found on my [GitHub profile](https://github.com/judyfong).
 I have written a few [academic